deadlydog/deadlydog.github.io-staticman/README.md

 ## Info for Dan!!!

-I forked this repo from [the official Staticman repo](https://github.com/eduardoboucas/staticman) in order to deploy my own instance to Azure.
+I forked this repo from [the official Staticman repo](https://github.com/eduardoboucas/staticman) in order to deploy my own instance to Azure at https://dansblog-staticman.azurewebsites.net.
 Previously I had my own instance deployed to Heroku, which you can [view the archived code for here](https://github.com/deadlydog/deadlydog.github.io-staticman-heroku), but when Heroku removed their free tier I moved to Azure.

 To deploy to Azure, in the Azure portal I created a new Web App (App Service) on my Windows App Service Plan and granted it permissions to access this git repo.